Skip to main content

 ComplianceActive certifications, audit findings, regulatory history4-6 hours

-The gap between document review findings and technical assessment findings is typically largest in infrastructure and identity management - exactly the domains where exploitable vulnerabilities originate.
+The gap between document review findings and technical assessment findings is typically largest in infrastructure and identity management, exactly the domains where exploitable vulnerabilities originate.

 Expected Annual Loss: Translating Risk to Deal Economics